UnitConverter/content/files/en-us/web/http/status/307/index.md

 - {{HTTPStatus("303", "303 See Other")}}, a temporary redirect that changes the method used to {{HTTPMethod("GET")}}.
 - {{HTTPStatus("301", "301 Moved Permanently")}}, a permanent redirect
+- Analyze internal url redirection and its path using any online tool, such as the [redirect checker](https://redirectchecker.com/ "redirect checker") tool.